Working with async/await in .Net 4.8

 Why should we use the async method?

-The await word provides the feature that allows other processes to continue asynchronously while waiting for the task to finish its job, that is, non-blocking.
+The await keyword provides the feature that allows other processes to continue asynchronously while waiting for the task to finish its job, that is, non-blocking.

 For example, when you make an asynchronous web service request, ASP.NET will not use threads between the async method call and the await.
 It prevents thread starvation.